rcrane/kinetic_tls_bug/README.md

 # kinetic_tls_bug
-Demonstartion of a bug regarding TLS connections to Seagate Kinetic disks
+Demonstration of a bug regarding TLS connections to Seagate Kinetic disks

 This repository is refers to: